texcoffier/StoX/README.md

        the same name may be used more than once to make an `or`.
      * `['Expression', 'slash', 'Unary']` the list of lexem to match

+  * `update_ast` is called to add a rule to `AST` the data parameter is a pair:
+       * The LEX rule name
+       * The function creating a node in the AST tree.

+  * `update_opt` is called to add a rule to `OPT` the data parameter is the function optimizing the item given as parameter.
+    The optimization calls are done bottom to top.

   * `new_instruction` is called to add an instruction to the `CPU` the data parameter is the function emulating the instruction.
     The function may have attribute defined: